LargeAgentCollider/icaif_tutorial/webpage/01-automatic-differentiation.md

 $$f: \mathbb R^m \longrightarrow \mathbb R^n,$$

-the computation of the jacobian
+the computation of the Jacobian

 $$(J_f)_{ij} = \left(\frac{\partial f_i}{x_{j}}\right)$$

-scales as $\mathcal O(m)$ for Forward-mode AD, and $\mathcal O(n)$ for reverse-mode AD.
+scales with $\mathcal O(m)$ for forward-mode AD, and $\mathcal O(n)$ for reverse-mode AD.

-In simpler words, we generally prefer to use forward-mode AD for functions with more inputs than outputs and viceversa.
-In machine learning, most training of neural networks requires the differentiation of the loss function, which is a function of many inputs (number of neural network parameters) and one output (e.g., result of L2 loss).
+In simpler words, we generally prefer to use forward-mode AD for functions with more inputs than outputs, while reverse-mode is preferred in the opposite case.
+In machine learning, training neural networks requires the differentiation of the loss function, which is a function of many inputs (number of neural network parameters) and one output (e.g., result of L2 loss).
 For this reason, most AD packages focus such as PyTorch is on reverse-mode AD.

 Let's run a few examples: